Final report for LNE15-340

-Hosted 3 on-farm Organic Dairy Field Days in 2017 that highlighted farms that are implementing annual forages and pasture improvement strategies, 86 in attendance.
+Hosted three on-farm Organic Dairy Field Days in 2017 that highlighted farms that are implementing annual forages and pasture improvement strategies, 86 in attendance.

-Hosted 1 on-farm Cover Crop and No-Till Field Day in 2016 that highlighted integrating triticale as double crop with corn silage.
+Hosted one on-farm Cover Crop and No-Till Field Day in 2016 that highlighted integrating triticale as a double crop with corn silage.

 9/7/16 Goldstar Feeds Field Day, Hermon, Me 9/7/16, 41 in attendance.

 Also in 2016, conducted two field days at Fogler farm (Stonyvale Farm Exeter, Maine) to evaluate cover crop establishment techniques.
 Soil test pits were dug to assess improved rotations with No-till Corn and alfalfa.
 Total attendance of 31 farmers and 9 USDA/Extension/crop consultants.

 Farmers consult about dual purpose cover crops including information on species selection, establishment, fertility management, and harvesting with project team by phone and email.

 In all three participating states, this project supported and enabled consultations with farmers in a variety of settings.
 Phone calls, emails, workshops and events, and farm visits allowed for one on one discussions with growers across New England.

 Farmers document acres of dual-purpose cover crop/corn silage, yields of these crops, fertilizer N reductions, and improvements in soil health.